Rasburicase (Fasturtec ®)

 Rasburicase is given before or during the start of your chemotherapy treatment.

 It is given by drip (infusion) into a vein through a fine tube called a cannula, or through a central or PICC line.
-The infusion is given over 30 minutes, once a day, for up to seven days.
+The infusion is given over 30 minutes.
+You may have one dose or a daily dose for up to seven days.
 Your doctors will decide how many days of treatment you need by taking regular blood tests to check the level of uric acid in your blood.

 You will also be given large amounts of fluids through a line into your bloodstream (called intravenous hydration) to help flush through your kidneys.